Titus Vinius: Stories

-Plutarch has a number of stories of Vinius' early life, all to his discredit.
-He says that when, as a young man, he was serving in his first campaign, he brought his commander's wife into the camp by night disguised as a soldier, and had sex with her in the general's quarters.
-He was imprisoned for this by Caligula, but on that emperor's death was released.
+Plutarch recounts several stories about Vinius' early life, all casting him in a negative light.
+According to one account, during his first military campaign, he smuggled his commander's wife into the camp at night disguised as a soldier and had sexual relations with her in the general's quarters.
+As a result, he was imprisoned by Emperor Caligula, but was released following Caligula's death.

 Later on, again according to Plutarch and Tacitus, when he was invited to supper by the emperor Claudius he stole a gold drinking cup.
 Claudius was told of this, and invited him to supper again the following evening.
 When Vinius came, Claudius made his point by having his attendants set earthenware plates before him instead of silver.
 Nevertheless, Tacitus, who elsewhere describes him as "the most worthless of mankind", says that as proconsul of Gallia Narbonensis he administered the province with strict integrity.